BUYING medical cover can be complex and daunting, so much so that many consumers turn to brokers to help them choose the right benefits and plan.

 In addition, it is important to verify what processes he follows in recommending different schemes and products to you.
 Your broker should not only do a thorough financial needs analysis based on your individual circumstances, but also conduct a background health check.

 “You may find that you have too much life and funeral cover, but can’t afford comprehensive medical cover,” says Arnold.
 “Your broker should help you balance your portfolio of cover to ensure that you are sufficiently covered for potential medical expenses.”
-Understand the plan

 Medical schemes each offer different options with a variety of benefits.
 It’s vital to determine what level of cover you need at each particular life stage.